zibiax/go-portfolio/README.md

+# New Portfolio In Golang
-# Making a new portfolio website with Go backend, htmx, and some JS framework TDB
+Making a new portfolio website with:
+* Go backend
+* Htmx to handle fast dynamic refresh of page
+* Some JS-framework I havent thought out yet